ericistan/ericistan/README.md

 ### Background

-4+ years as a **UI/UX designer** across Web3 startups, e-commerce, and digital consulting — from Vancouver to Singapore.
-Now writing the code behind the interfaces I used to design.
+4+ years as a **UI/UX designer** across Web3 startups, e-commerce, and digital consulting from Vancouver to Singapore.
+Now building with code behind the interfaces I used to design for.

 ```yaml
 Currently: